-The recent admission by state regulators that companies had been wrongly allowed to inject fracking waste directly into freshwater aquifers for years has led to the closing of many disposal wells.
-The combination of ongoing drought and lack of disposal options has resulted in the diversion of fracking wastewater to farmers for irrigation of crops, raising concerns about contaminated water potentially affecting food crops and draining into groundwater.
-Chevron Corporation piped eight million gallons of treated fracking waste to farmers for crop irrigation last year.
-Tests showed the presence of several volatile organic compounds, including acetone.
-(See footnote 426.)
-Food is a very troubling possible exposure route to fracking chemicals about which little is known.
-(See footnotes 425-427, 433, 436-438, 444-447.)
+In 2014, the discovery that companies had, for years, been wrongly allowed to inject fracking waste directly into California's freshwater aquifers-including some used as drinking water sources-led to the closing of 56 disposal wells.
+(Astonishingly, state and federal regulators are now considering whether to expand California's aquifer exemption program that legalizes the dumping of oil and gas waste into groundwater reserves.
+(40) The combination of ongoing drought and lack of disposal options has resulted in the diversion of fracking wastewater to farmers for irrigation of crops, raising concerns about contaminated water potentially affecting food crops and draining into groundwater.
+Investigative reports in 2015 revealed that Chevron Corporation piped 21 million gallons of recycled oil and gas wastewater per day to farmers for crop irrigation.
+Tests showed the presence of several volatile organic compounds, including acetone, which is linked, in lab studies, to kidney, liver, and nerve damage.
+(See footnotes 569-571.)